|

 In most fossilized bones the actual organic material has been

 replaced by minerals.
-Amber preserves the soft tissue of an
+Amber preserves the soft tissue of an animal,

-animal, though, for vast amounts of time.
+though, for vast amounts of time.

 Step two is to remove the dinosaur DNA from the

 insect.
-DNA, often called the blueprint of life, is found in
+DNA, often called the blueprint of life, is found in many

-we recover.
 After that, though, we run into trouble.
 Scientists

-have already extracted DNA fragments from an extinct weevil
+have already extracted DNA fragments from an extinct weevil that

-the blood of something it bit.
+of something it bit.

 A full set of DNA does carry the blue prints of

 the creature of which it is a part of.
-However, this code is
+However, this code is made

-section with frog DNA.
-If we did that we would wind up with
+frog DNA.
+If we did that we would wind up with frog DNA with a

-frog DNA with a few tiny dinosaur sections rather than dino
+few tiny dinosaur sections rather than dino DNA with a few frog

 It's going to be difficult for scientists to even